 The International Criminal Investigative Training Assistance Program (ICITAP) has its origins in Latin America.
 In 1986, ICITAP was created with funding from the U.S. State Department to build capacity to prosecute key human rights cases in El Salvador and to enhance the criminal investigative capacity of police forces in Latin America.
 Since then, ICITAP has delivered training in every country in Central America, more than half of the countries in South America, and nearly all of the Caribbean.

-Today, ICITAP’s Latin America and Caribbean programs focus on criminal justice reform, anticorruption, forensic science, human rights, trafficking in persons, transnational crime, and advanced investigative skills.
+Today, ICITAP’s Latin America and Caribbean programs focus on criminal justice reform, anticorruption, forensic science, human rights, transnational crime, and advanced investigative skills.
 ICITAP is a key partner in major U.S. assistance efforts in the region—Plan Colombia and the Merida Initiative in Mexico—funded by the State Department‘s Bureau of International Narcotics and Law Enforcement Affairs.

 Learn more about ICITAP's programs in this region (*indicates field office):

 Founded in 1991, Colombia is ICITAP's longest-standing program.
 Beginning in 2002, ICITAP greatly expanded its assistance through the Justice Department's Plan Colombia Justice Sector Reform Program (JSRP)—a strong collaboration among numerous Department entities.
 In particular, ICITAP and the Office of Prosecutorial Development, Assistance and Training (OPDAT) have helped Colombia transition to an adversarial system of justice and significantly reduce crime and violence.
 ICITAP has also assisted with the identification of victims and recovery of evidence from mass graves to expedite the prosecution of members of paramilitary groups who were responsible for mass murders, and worked to significantly increase crime scene processing and forensic laboratory capacity.